foliant-docs/docs/src/config.md

 # Project Configuration

 Configuration for Foliant is kept in a [YAML](https://yaml.org/)-file in the project root.
-The default filename is `foliant.yml` (and that's how it is referred to in other sections of this site), but you can pick a different name.
+The default filename is `foliant.yml` (and that’s how it is referred to in other sections of this site), but you can pick a different name.
 In this case you should run foliant with `--config` option:

 ```bash
 $ foliant make pdf --config myconf.yml